aaronkw/humanbase-docs/docs/seek.rst

 this pathway, and central to the machinery.

 The figure below shows the result of this query.
-In this figure, the prioritization of datasets is based on the co-expression of the query genes.
+In this figure, the prioritization of datasets is based on the coexpression of the query genes.
 The top 3 datasets are automatically selected and shown in an expandable `accordion` component, and shown as well in the 3 heatmaps arranged side by side.
 These prioritized datasets